 - Respondus Monitor requires Wi-Fi access and a device with a camera and microphone and high-speed internet access.
 Work with your students to determine who cannot meet those requirements.

 - Verify with your students that rely on accommodations that their technology is compatible with Respondus Monitor.
 Remember requests for accommodation may arise and see the ITS "IT Accessibility" site.
 Consult with the UConn’s Center for Students WIth Disabilities if you need assistance adapting for documented accommodations in the online environment.

-- If you have not used Respondus Monitor before, make sure you and your students have an opportunity to practice.
-Set up a practice exam to test the software and get used to the interface in advance of the final.
+- We strongly recommend that you set up a practice opportunity to test the software and get used to the interface in advance of the final.
+Practice quizzes, low stake assessments, and syllabi quizzes in HuskyCT are some examples.